ComedicChimera/whirlwind/README.md

  * Speed of running.

 Whirlwind tries to achieve all of these goals, and admittedly falls short in some areas.
-When using more high level constructs, there is often a trade off between ease of thought and writing, and speed of compilation and execution.
+When using more high level constructs, there is often a trade off between ease of thought and writing and speed of compilation and execution.
 When designing this language I aimed for an "85% solution" which effectively means close enough, but not perfect: each construct fulfills the majority of our speed goals, but not all at once.
 In essence, instead of trying to make each and every construct perfect, I provide a variety of constructs and approaches each of which is suited to one of the goals, this design allowing you to choose what you find most important.

 ### Syntax: